Jetison333/rotg/current-round-rules.md

 The holder of an itum is affected by its description.
 Interpretation of what each itum actually does is up the the Game Adminstrator.

 Itums have the ability to make changes to game state but not change the rules text.
-They may also grant specific exemptions from the rules.
+If an itum's description conflicts with the rules, the rules take precedence.
+In particular, if an itum grants an exemption from the rules and the rules don't account for that, then that itum does nothing.

 ### The Swindler's Wagon